 16. We may verify your identity using information held by a credit reporting agency.
 To do this we may disclose personal information such as your name, date of birth, and address to the credit reporting agency to obtain an assessment of whether that personal information matches information held by them.
 They may give us a report on that assessment and in doing so may use personal information about you and other individuals in their files.

-17. ALC may disclose your personal information to overseas recipients, including recipients in the United States of America to allow them to send marketing material and/or to offer to provide goods and services to you.
-We may also backup and store data to cloud-based services which are potentially hosted outside of Australia.
-These servers are commonly located in the United States of America, Singapore, The Netherlands and Ireland.
+17. ALC may disclose your personal information to overseas recipients, including recipients in the United States of America, to allow them to send marketing material and/or to offer to provide goods and services to you, as well as to engage companies in assisting with the delivery of our services to clients.
+We may also backup and store data on cloud-based services, which are potentially hosted outside of Australia.
+These servers are commonly located in the United States of America, Singapore, The Netherlands, and Ireland, & Asia Pacific.

 19. ALC may also use your personal information for the purpose of marketing its services.
 If you do not want to receive marketing material from us, you can either use the unsubscribe feature in an email or email email@example.com requesting to no longer receive marketing material from us.